mcpcpc/mcpcpc.github.io/_posts/2020-12-05-bash-aliases.md

 ---
 layout: post
-title: A few of my favorite bash aliases.
+title: Bash aliases
 description: A collection of my frequently used utilitiy aliases.
 ---

-When you are an every day Linux user, it's hard not to have a few command aliases.
+When you are an every day Linux user, it's hard not to have a few Bash command aliases.
 Aliases make commands shorter and life easier, so and why not take advantage of the feature!
 Here are a few of my favorites...